 If it feels inflamed or swollen, start by placing an ice pack on it.
-If it feels tight, use a heating bad.
-If the pain is significant or it doesn’t fade, visit a health care professional as soon as possible.
+If it feels tight, use a heating pad.
+If the pain is significant or it doesn’t fade, visit a healthcare professional as soon as possible.
 Allow yourself a little bit of bed rest to help with pain relief.

 While stretching is typically a safe exercise, it is possible to overdo it and cause injuries if you push yourself too hard.
 Be conscious of what your body is feeling while stretching and only do what your body can do that day.

 Now that you know how to get started learning your splits, it’s time to get started!
 Download the WeStretch app today to achieve all your stretching goals!

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at email@example.com.
 Photos courtesy of Unsplash.